netpipe/Luna/README.md

 ## Luna Irrlicht Game Engine
-fastest portable(not on osx yet) python enabled close to complete game engine around.
+fastest render(not on osx yet if you exclude emscripten) python enabled close to complete game engine around.
-> emscripten-project-testing to build emscripten version
+> emscripten-project-testing to build emscripten version - there seem to be a few bugs with textures still also shaders need to be ported to GLES
 - When using bulletblend or gamekit to design levels youll need to use older blender 249 also need to save on 32 bit to avoid big endian issues. the converter is in FKEditor/utf32.sh

 ###### https://www.youtube.com/watch?v=tGeGPyMKP3s -- fresh Compile on linux